 In some young dogs (usually less than a year of age) the abnormal hip joint may be reconstructed to make it more stable.
-This involves cutting the pelvis in three places and rotating the cup (acetabulum) over the ball (femoral head).
+This involves cutting the pelvis and rotating the cup (acetabulum) over the ball (femoral head).
 The rotated section is secured in the new position with a specially designed plate.
-This procedure is known as a triple pelvic osteotomy (TPO).
-It has the advantage of maintaining the dog’s own joint tissues and hopefully reducing the development of osteoarthritis.
+Either a triple pelvic osteotomy (TPO) or a double pelvic osteotomy (DPO) can be performed.
+Reconstructive surgery has the advantage of maintaining the dog’s own joint tissues and hopefully reducing the development of osteoarthritis.
 Unfortunately many young dogs with hip dysplasia are not good candidates for reconstructive surgery.

 X-ray showing triple pelvic osteotomy

 - Salvage surgery

 Adult dogs with hip dysplasia and secondary osteoarthritis that fail to respond to medical management may require salvage hip surgery.
 The principle options are to replace the hip with an artificial one (total hip replacement) or to remove the ball (femoral head removal or excisional arthroplasty).

 Total hip replacement generally results in significantly better limb function compared to femoral head removal and the recovery is much quicker.
 However, although uncommon, there are potential complications with total hip replacement surgery that need to be carefully considered prior to making a decision.
 With modern systems total hip replacement can be performed successfully in all sizes of patients.

 X-ray showing femoral head removal X-ray showing total hip replacement